 - 2.2.1 The latest edition of Classification and Surveys rules and the construction rules of TL related with the ship type applicable on the date of contract between shipyard and shipowners are to be taken as a basis for the classification of new ships.
 Construction rules include; hull, machinery, electric, material, welding and other special rules of TL. - 2.2.2 The rules, guidelines and other documents are, in general, developed by TL staff, and accepted by the related rule development committees.
 In rule development; international rules and regulations, theoretical researches and service experiences are utilized. - 2.2.3 Respective flag state rules and regulations will not be affected by Classification and Surveys rules.
-Various requirements stipulated by international conventions are taken into account in TL Rules. - 2.2.4 In statutory matters, when authorized by the flag state concerned and acting on its behalf, the Society applies the IACS Unified Interpretations (UIs) applicable to a vessel, its machinery and equipment, in accordance with the implementation dates and provisions stated in the UI, unless the flag state provides a different interpretation with written instruction to apply or decides otherwise.
+Various requirements stipulated by international conventions are taken into account in TL Rules. - 2.2.4 In statutory matters, when authorized by the flag state concerned and acting on its behalf, the Society applies the TL Interpretations (TL-Is) applicable to a vessel, its machinery and equipment, in accordance with the implementation dates and provisions stated in the TL-I unless the flag state provides a different interpretation with written instruction to apply or decides otherwise. - 2.2.5 TL is committed to incorporate IACS Resolutions (Unified Requirements including Common Structural Rules, Unified Interpretations, Procedural Requirements) into its rules with same effective date as stated in respective IACS Resolutions.
+In this context, when a reference given to any IACS Resolution or Recommendation from TL Rules, the latest version of Resolutions/Recommendations are to be considered and applied. - 2.2.6 For applicable rule sections for Bulk Carriers and Oil Tankers with CSR Notation, refer to Annex A. - 2.2.7 TL Requirements (TL-Rs), Interpretations (TL Is) , Procedural Requirements (TL-PRs) and Guidelines (TL-Gs) referenced by TL Rules are prepared by embedding IACS Unified Requirements (IACS URs), IACS Unified Interpretations (IACS UIs), IACS Procedural Requirements (IACS PRs) and IACS Recommendations (IACS Recs).
+In order to have consistency, numbering of the above mentioned TL publications are therefore set as the same with IACS Resolutions and Recommendations.